 It seems to me rather sad that so many of his finest performances before Lector are not seen!
 His nutty ventriloquist in Magic (1978), slowly losing the battle with sanity to his dummy.
-He was marvellous as Dr. Treves, the gentle doctor caring for a The Elephant Man (1980), and won an Emmy as Adolf Hitler in The Bunker (1984) for network television.
+He was marvelous as Dr. Treves, the gentle doctor caring for The Elephant Man (1980), and won an Emmy as Adolf Hitler in The Bunker (1984) for network television.

 In the years after The Silence of the Lambs (1991) he was everywhere, in intense dramas, received more Academy Award nominations for his superb performances, took risks in his work, and was more than willing to go over the top as he did as Van Helsinki in Brampton Stoker’s Dracula (1992) for Francis Ford Coppola.

 But it was as Hannibal the Cannibal that he became a major star and was forever immortal.
 For the last twenty five years he has consistently displayed his massive talent, going from time to time over the top.
 But when in the zone, he is among the greatest living actors.
 Here is the list of top 10 Anthony Hopkins movies that prove exactly that.
-You can watch some of these best Anthony Hopkins movies on Netflix, Hulu, or Amazon Prime.
+You can watch some of the best Anthony Hopkins movies on Netflix, Hulu, or Amazon Prime.

 1. The Silence of the Lambs (1991)